 Capital assets include land, buildings, equipment, vehicles, and infrastructure assets.
 Capital assets purchased or constructed by the Authority are stated at cost or acquisition value/entry price when donated.
 Acquisition value or entry price is the price that would be paid to acquire an asset with equivalent service potential in an orderly market transaction at the acquisition date.
-Capital assets acquired from the US Department of the Navy (the Navy) under an EDCare stated at the exchange value, per the agreement.
+Capital assets acquired from the US Department of the Navy (the Navy) under an Economic Development Conveyance Memorandum Agreement (the EDC) are stated at the exchange value, per the agreement.